 In the meantime, chop the pecans roughly and lightly toast them in a dry frying pan.
 Finely chop your parsley.

-Before taking to the table, fluff the rice up with a fork.
+Before taking it to the table, add some freshly ground black pepper and fluff the cooked rice mixture up with a fork.
 Sprinkle the toasted pecans and parsley on top.

 What To Serve Christmas Pilaf With?